-In Dealing with grumpy editors, Dan Kaufman writes:
+In Dealing with grumpy editors, Dan Kaufman writes about the exclusive press release:

 This happens all the time here in New Zealand.
 The practice is counter-productive.